Skip to main content

 Before starting:

-• Memcached must be accessible over TCP from the host running the Collector
+• Memcached must be reachable over TCP from the host running the Collector.

-• No authentication is required — Memcached uses network-level access control
+• No authentication is required - Memcached has no authentication enabled by default and uses network-level access control (see Access Setup).

 What You'll Monitor